cartridge-gg/cainome/crates/rs-macro/README.md

       .await
       .expect("Call to `get_my_struct` failed");
   ```
 - For each **external**, the contract type contains a function with the same arguments.
-Calling the function return a `starknet::accounts::Execution` type from `starknet-rs`, which allows you to completly customize the fees, doing only a simulation etc...
-To actually send the transaction, you use the `send()` method on the `Execution` struct.
+Calling the function return a `starknet::accounts::ExecutionV1` type from `starknet-rs`, which allows you to completly customize the fees, doing only a simulation etc...
+To actually send the transaction, you use the `send()` method on the `ExecutionV1` struct.
 You can find the [associated methods with this struct on starknet-rs repo](https://github.com/xJonathanLEI/starknet-rs/blob/0df9ad3417a5f10d486348737fe75659ca4bcfdc/starknet-accounts/src/account/execution.rs#L118).

   ```rust
   let my_struct = MyStruct {